joergbattermann/Nancy.Serialization.Jil/README.md

 ### (De-)Serializing nested Object Graphs

 Jil, by default, does not (serialize) nested object graphs and ignores inheritance and its structure (Json.Net however does).
-In order to get the same behaviour, the default [Options](https://github.com/kevin-montrose/Jil#configuration) has been switched from `Options.Default` to `Options.ISO8601IncludeInherited` (see https://github.com/kevin-montrose/Jil/issues/71 over at Jil's repository for details).
+In order to get the same behaviour, the default [Options](https://github.com/kevin-montrose/Jil#configuration) have been switched from `Options.Default` to `Options.ISO8601IncludeInherited` (see https://github.com/kevin-montrose/Jil/issues/71 over at Jil's repository for details).
 If you don't want or need inherited members to be serialized, you can easily switch this back following the instructions above.

 ## Limitations